Skip to main content

 note

-The reported version is the upstream version, which is shorter than the xPack version, as the latter requires more digits to identify the releases.
+The reported version is the upstream version, which is shorter than the xPack version, as the latter requires additional digits to identify the releases.

-For all platforms, the xPack OpenOCD binaries are released as portable archives that can be installed in any location.
+For all platforms, the xPack OpenOCD binaries are released as portable archives that may be installed in any location.

-The archives can be downloaded from the GitHub Releases pages.
+The archives may be downloaded from the GitHub Releases pages.

 Download & unpack